idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

          ("access.token.secret"="*************"));

 It is required that the above authentication parameters are provided valid values.
 Note that the `create feed` statement does not initiate the flow of data from Twitter into our AsterixDB instance.
 Instead, the `create feed` statement only results in registering the feed with AsterixDB.
-The flow of data along a feed is initiated when it is connected to a target dataset using the connect feed statement (which we shall revisit later).
+The flow of data along a feed is initiated when it is connected to a target dataset using the connect feed statement and activated using the start feed statement (which we shall revisit later).

+The Twitter adaptor also supports several Twitter streaming APIs as follow:
+1. Track filter ("keywords"="AsterixDB, Apache")
+2. Locations filter ("locations"="-29.7, 79.2, 36.7, 72.0; -124.848974,-66.885444, 24.396308, 49.384358")
+3. Language filter ("language"="en")
+4. Filter level ("filter-level"="low")

+An example of Twitter adaptor tracking tweets containing keyword "news" can be describe with following ddl:

+        use dataverse feeds;

+        create feed TwitterFeed if not exists using "push_twitter" (("type-name"="Tweet"),
+         ("format"="twitter-status"),
+         ("consumer.key"="************"),
+         ("consumer.secret"="**************"),
+         ("access.token"="**********"),
+         ("access.token.secret"="*************"),
+         ("keywords"="news"));

+For the detail information about the parameters, please visit https://dev.twitter.com/streaming/overview/request-parameters

 ####Lifecycle of a Feed####

-A feed is a logical artifact that is brought to life (i.e., its data flow is initiated) only when it is connected to a dataset using the `connect feed` AQL statement.
-Subsequent to a `connect feed` statement, the feed is said to be in the connected state.
+A feed is a logical artifact that is brought to life (i.e., its data flow is initiated) only when it is activated using the `start feed` AQL statement.
+Before we active a feed, we need to designate the dataset where the data to be persistent using `connect feed` statement.
+Subsequent to a `connect feed` statement, the feed is said to be in the connected state, i.e. ready-to-go state.
+`start feed` statement will activate the feed, and start the dataflow from feed to its connected dataset.
 Multiple feeds can simultaneously be connected to a dataset such that the contents of the dataset represent the union of the connected feeds.
-In a supported but unlikely scenario, one feed may also be simultaneously connected to different target datasets.
-Note that connecting a secondary feed does not require the parent feed (or any ancestor feed) to be in the connected state; the order in which feeds are connected to their respective datasets is not important.
-Furthermore, additional (secondary) feeds can be added to an existing hierarchy and connected to a dataset at any time without impeding/interrupting the flow of data along a connected ancestor feed.
+One feed may also be simultaneously connected to different target datasets.

         use dataverse feeds;

         connect feed TwitterFeed to dataset Tweets;

+        start feed TwitterFeed;

-The `connect feed` statement above directs AsterixDB to persist the `TwitterFeed` feed in the `Tweets` dataset.
+The `connect feed` statement above directs AsterixDB to persist the `TwitterFeed` feed in the `Tweets` dataset. `start feed` statement will activate the feed and start the dataflow.
 If it is required (by the high-level application) to also retain the raw tweets obtained from Twitter, the end user may additionally choose to connect TwitterFeed to a different dataset.